AdobeDocs/commerce-php/src/pages/development/payments-integrations/payment-gateway/gateway-command.md

 ---
 title: Gateway Command
-description: How provider responses are sent, received, and processed
+description: Learn how provider responses are sent, received, and processed.
 ---

 # Gateway Command